 If you are in this group, you are at the highest risk for lung cancer and screening may be an option for you.

-- Current or former smokers between the ages of 55 and 79 years
+- Current or former smokers 55 or older

 - A smoking history of at least 30 pack-years (meaning one pack a day for 30 years; 2 packs a day for 15 years; etc.)

 - If a former smoker, stopped within the last 15 years